firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-20/2015-02-04-a-silly-love-story.md

 In Jeremy's closet, the poltergeist pauses while pulling a shirt off its hanger.
 Something catches its attention, and it drifts out of the confines of the closet.
 It ignores the two figures sharing a single chair, pressed chest to chest, mouth to mouth; if one of them is a monster, the poltergeist doesn't care.
 It picks up the apricot pit from the saucer, examines the scrap of pink flesh clinging to it.
 It feels like a raw bone, the violent remainder of something that was torn away, chewed up, devoured.

 The poltergeist hovers near Jeremy and Merion like a distant ending, ignored but insistent in its presence.

-#### About the Author

-[Nino Cipri](https://ninocipri.com/) is a queer and nonbinary/trans writer.
-A multidisciplinary artist, Nino has written fiction, essays, reviews, plays, comics, zines, and many rabble-rousing emails.
-They've also performed as a dancer, actor, and puppeteer.
-One time, an angry person on the internet called Nino a verbal terrorist, which was pretty cool.